wilzbach/docs.asyncy.com/storyscript/intro/README.md

 1. **Transparency**.
   It looks like a monolith but is a full microservice/function serverless architecure.
 1. **Readability**.
   The truth is in the code.
-Not only is Storyscript easy to read it's also easy to refactor, add features and traceback errors.
+Not only is Storyscript easy to read it's also easy to refactor, add features, and traceback errors.
 1. **Polyglot**.
   Storyscript connects all existing languages together into one single cohesive story of data.
 This enables you to choose the right language for the job.
 1. **Zero-devops Deployments**.